US charges 4 Chinese military 'hackers' in Equifax breach | DW | 10.02.2020

 The Justice Department accused Beijing of being behind the theft of citizens' personal details as well as some of Equifax's company secrets.

-The case comes as the the White House warned against the political and economic influence of China.
-The Trump administration believes efforts are being made by Beijing to collect data on US citizens and steal scientific research and innovation.

 The accused are based in China and none are in custody.
-Nevertheless, US officials view the charges as a significant deterrent to foreign hackers planning similar cyber attacks.
+US news agency AP reported that officials in Washington hoped to deter other would-be hackers by demonstrating their ability to track individuals in such cases.

+"Today, we hold PLA hackers accountable for their criminal actions, and we remind the Chinese government that we have the capability to remove the internet's cloak of anonymity and find the hackers that [China] repeatedly deploys against us," Barr added.

 "This was a deliberate and sweeping intrusion into the private information of the American people,'' Barr said in a statement.